 The next step is to push JotForm data through to Process Street via Zapier.

-Under the Template field, select “IT Support Process” from the dropdown.
-If you can’t see “IT Support Process”, press “Check Process Street & reload to bring in new choices”.
+Under the workflow field, select “IT Support Process” from the dropdown.

-For the Checklist Name field, choose “Fields Full Name” and “Fields Company”, and add a manually written “at” between them.
+For the Workflow Run Name field, choose “Fields Full Name” and “Fields Company“, and add a manually written “at” between them.
 This will help you to see who has submitted the form, and which company they belong to.

 For the Add Comments/Attachments to Task field, select “Record details of the support request“.